MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 Is an additional layer of defense to separate VMs one step from sys-net directly.
 App VMs will connect to sys-firewall, which will forward the traffic to sys-net, so that the app VM can access the internet.

+Some VMs should not be connected to the internet at all, like for example your password manager, and this can be set in dom0 with `qvm-prefs --set <name of VM> netvm None`.

 ### sys-whonix

 Is a whonix gateway virtual machine that connects to sys-firewall.
 It routes all traffic off VMs connected to it through the Tor network.
-You can set a VM to connect to sys-whnoix with the command in dom0: `qvm-prefs --set <AppVM> netvm sys-whonix`.
+You can set a VM to connect to sys-whnoix with the command in dom0: `qvm-prefs --set <name of VM> netvm sys-whonix`.

 ### sys-usb

 Is a VM dedicated to manage the usb ports.
 This means, if you connect a usb device, at first it is only connected to sys-usb.
 Next, you have to manually specify the app VM that the usb device should connect to.
-Sys-usb thus ensures that the usb device does not get access to just any app VM, only the one you specify.
+Sys-usb thus ensures that the usb device does not get access to simply any app VM, only the one you specify explicitly.
-List all attached usb devices by executing in dom0: `qvm-usb list`, and attack them to an app VM by executing in dom0: `qvm-usb attack <app VM> sys-usb:<DEVID>'.
+List all attached usb devices by executing in dom0: `qvm-usb list`, and attach them to an app VM by executing in dom0: `qvm-usb attack <name of app VM> sys-usb:<DEVID>'.

 ## Template VMs